NaomiProject/naomi-docs/setup/tutorial.md

 ```

 ## plugin.info File
-Contains metadata about the plugin and in our case will contain.
-The contents should be fairly obvious.
+Contains metadata about the plugin.
+In our case the contents should be fairly obvious.
-The "name", "Version", whose scheme is arbitrary' and "Description" are what appear when you run Naomi with the
+The "name", "Version" (version scheme is arbitrary), and "Description" are what appear when you run Naomi with the
 --list-active-plugins.
 Other values are simply informational and not operationally effecting.
 ```shell
 Plugin]